agakadela/agakadela/README.md

 💻 Some people talk tech.
 I build it.

 I don’t waste time arguing about tabs vs. spaces or whether React is still “cool.”
 I’m too busy fixing, scaling, and pushing Next.js & React apps to perform better than ever.
+I work under **Dotty.ai**, where I build SaaS apps, Chrome extensions, AI-powered features, and automation tools — both for myself and for clients.
+Most of my projects are built from scratch using modern stacks, but I also take on rebuilds when no-code or AI-generated apps break under real use.

 🏐 From volleyball to code—sounds weird, right?
 But learning to code was the hardest (and best) decision I ever made.
 No CS degree.
 No shortcuts.
 Just building, breaking things, and making them better.

-✨ That’s why I started Coder Woman.
-Not just for me—for every woman who’s ever felt like she didn’t belong in tech.
+✨ On the side, I run **Coder Woman**, for every woman who’s ever felt like she didn’t belong in tech.
 Trust me, I’ve been there.
 Now?
 I make sure more women break in, level up, and build careers in code.

-🚀 What I actually do:
-✅ I fix messy, broken, and slow Next.js & React apps.
-✅ I scale projects so they don’t crash when they actually get traffic.
-✅ I build web apps—AI-powered and not—that are fast, scalable, and built to last.
-✅ I integrate AI-driven automation to make web apps smarter & more efficient.

-🔍 Currently exploring: AI-enhanced user experiences, advanced front-end architectures, and how to make Next.js apps ridiculously fast.
-🧠 Deeply diving into AI—from integrations to automation, finding smarter ways to make web applications more powerful.

-👀 Check out my projects & let’s build something awesome.
+### 🛠 Tech I Use
+- **Frontend & Backend:** Next.js (App Router), TailwindCSS, TypeScript
+- **Databases:** Supabase, PostgreSQL, Firebase
+- **AI Tools:** Gemini, Claude, OpenAI, Pinecone, Hugging Face, embeddings, Assistants API
+- **Chrome Extensions:** Extension APIs, background logic, messaging
+- **Other:** REST APIs, auth, webhooks, automation logic

+### If you’re building something interesting — or cleaning up something that isn’t — feel free to reach out.
 ---
 ### My links 🔗:
 - Personal website: [agakadela.com](https://agakadela.com)